Book your service

 In addition to the regular workshop inspections, the vehicle owner should contribute to the maintenance by regularly checking the oil level, the condition of windscreen wipers, tyre pressure and tread, coolant level and spark plugs.
 If deficiencies were found, they should be corrected promptly.
 This prevents follow-up problems that are caused by any malfunctions and can mean a greater need for repair in the long term.
-In addition, self-checking reduces the safety risk for the driver and other road users.
+Also, self-checking reduces the safety risk for the driver and other road users.

-For those customers who cannot- or do not want to do these checks themselves, we are offering our convenient "vehicle health checks."
+For those customers who can not- or do not want to do these checks themselves, we are offering our convenient "vehicle health checks."